cynthiaarmour/cynthiaarmour.github.io/oakland-gran-fondo-2016/readme.md

 * Want much higher quality maps?
 Click to open 'Overlay Settings" > select 'Map quality'  and set to 2 or 3

 * Easter egg?
-There's a sponsor shout-out Easter egg ub=nder there somewhere
+There's a sponsor shout-out Easter egg under there somewhere

+* Display mixing things up?
+When you select a different route, the yellow path line may update quickly but the underlying map can take a much longer time to update. ;-(

 ## Change Log

+### 2016-10-12 ~ R12

+* Add data for six aid stations
+	* Display of the station depends on currently selected route
+	* Graphic design of the placards leaves a lot to be desired
+* Nearby places placards hidden by default
+	* Can be made visible with checking the 'Nearby okaces' checkbox in the 'Terrain Settings' menu

-2016-10-05 ~ R11
+### 2016-10-05 ~ R11

 * Add sponsor images and links to menu
 * Add sponsor shout-out Easter egg